Time Tracking Software for Employees: What to Look For in 2026

 Calculating ROI and Building Your Business Case

 Vague claims about 'improved profitability' don't win internal budget approvals.
-Here is a concrete framework for calculating real return on time tracking software investment.
+Here is a concrete framework for calculating real return on free time tracking software investment.

 Step 1: Establish Your Baseline